sgonzalez122/SID_RNG/README.md

 # Instructions
 - Download the R code and example excell file.
-- Open the R script in R Studio and change the Pathway to wherever you downloaded the example Demographic Excel file.
+- Open the R script in R Studio and change the Pathway to wherever you downloaded the example Excel file.